Mesenosaurus: Mesenosaurus efremovi

 M. efremovi is also larger than the largest known specimen of M. romeri.

-Classification
+Phylogeny

 Below is a cladogram modified from the analysis of Benson, after the exclusion of Basicranodon:

 Paleoenvironment

 There is a 20 Myr gap between these two species, which exceeds the temporal range of most extinct tetrapods.
 Though this gap is questionable, the radioisotopic dating of speleothems, recovered for Richards Spur, used to identify this 20 Myr gap is a reliable technique that has been used to identify other large gaps/long temporal ranges.
 This gap is significant, as it indicates evolutionary stasis (persisting throughout different environments across Pangea as well as faunal turnovers throughout the Permian-specifically Olson’s gap).
 This evolutionary stasis may be attributed to a conserved niche occupation throughout their temporal and geographical ranges.
 Further research on postcranial features is required in order to determine if this hypothesis is correct, as we would need to observe a similar degree of stasis throughout the entire skeleton.